sylefeb/Silice/learn-silice/Documentation.md

 The constraint, however, is that `a` and `b` are necessary.
 This is due to the fact that we cannot directly bind `led[0,1]` and `led[1,1]` to the instance of `blink`.
 Only identifiers can be specified during bindings.
-This can be alleviated by using bound expressions (see Section <a href="#sec:exprtrack" data-reference-type="ref" data-reference="sec:exprtrack">3.6.6</a>).
+This can be alleviated by using expression trackers (see Section <a href="#sec:exprtrack" data-reference-type="ref" data-reference="sec:exprtrack">3.6.6</a>).

 #### Automatic binding.